Meet the OCAEYC Board

 Vice President of Membership

-Sarah is a founder and CEO of B.R.I.C.K.
-Consulting, is an adjunct professor, lecturer, early childhood educator and development specialist.
-She received a masters in Human Development where her graduate studies focused on authentic parent-child relationships.
+Sarah is a founder and Chief Executive Officer (CEO) of Building Resilience In Communities and Kids (B.R.I.C.K) Consulting, an adjunct professor, lecturer, early childhood educator, and development specialist.
+She received a masters degree in Human Development where her graduate studies focused on authentic parent-child relationships.
 Ms. Shawesh has spent most of her career helping families, educators and children understand development in a way that allows everyone to find joy in the day-to-day.
 She strives to break down development in a way that makes sense and increases positive outcomes for all!

 Board Members At Large